neondatabase/website/content/release-notes/2023-11-27-storage-and-compute.md

 ### Fixes & improvements

-- Compute: Neon has introduced a new "neon" extension, which includes functions and views designed to gather Neon-specific metrics.
+- Compute: Neon has introduced a new pre-installed "neon" extension, which includes functions and views designed to gather Neon-specific metrics.
 The metrics are intended for use by the Neon team for the purpose of enhancing our service.
-The views are readily available for access.
-You can view them by connecting to the `postgres` database using `psql` and execute the command `\dv neon.*`, as shown below.
+The views are owned by a Neon system role (`cloud_admin`) but you are able to view them by connecting to the `postgres` database using `psql` and executing the command `\dv neon.*`, as shown below.
 At present, the extension includes two views for local file cache metrics.
 We may incorporate additional views in future releases.

     <CodeBlock shouldWrap>